How to Become a Certified Medical Assistant (CMA)

 What is a Certified Medical Assistant?

-As mentioned in the introduction, medical assistants help other healthcare professionals in both clinical and administrative settings; this may include performing minor procedures such as drawing blood or completing front-office tasks such as calling patients and scheduling appointments.
+As mentioned in the introduction, medical assistants help other healthcare professionals in clinical and administrative settings.
+This may include performing minor procedures such as drawing blood or completing front-office tasks such as calling patients and scheduling appointments.

 Unlike physicians and other healthcare professionals, medical assistants are not required to be certified or licensed in most states.
 Aspiring CMAs are encouraged to reach out to their local state board of medicine—a list of which is provided by the AAMA—to verify all necessary credentialing.
 That said, it’s no surprise that most employers prefer candidates who have achieved national credentialing as it demonstrates an additional level of commitment to the healthcare profession.